-Our Energy Production segment sells energy in the form of electricity, heat, hot water and cooling to our customers under long-term sales agreements which represented 7.1% and 7.1% our consolidated revenues for the years ended December 31, 2022 and 2021, respectively.
-See Note 17 "Segments" of the Notes to the Consolidated Financial Statements.
+Our Energy Production segment sells energy in the form of electricity, heat, hot water and cooling to our customers under long-term sales agreements which represented 7.0% of our consolidated revenues for the years ended December 31, 2023 and 2022.
+See Note 18.
+"Segments" of the Notes to the Consolidated Financial Statements.